Why Koreans Got "Younger" in June 2023: A Guide to Age Math Worldwide

 How do I calculate my exact age in days?

-What is Korean age vs. international age?
+What is the difference between Korean age and international age?

-How do leap year birthdays work?
+How do leap year birthdays work legally?

 At what exact moment do you turn a year older?

-▶Try the tools from this article
+Try the Age Calculator →▶Try the tools from this article

 Haeun